Restoration of Rights & Record Relief

 The rights to vote and hold office are not lost as a result of conviction, and prisoners are permitted to vote by absentee ballot.
 Vt.
 Stat.
 Ann. tit.
 28, § 807.
 A person who “has served a term of imprisonment in this state after conviction of a felony” is disqualified to act as a grand or petit juror, unless pardoned. tit.
 12, § 64.
 See also tit.
 4, § 962(a)(5).
 Juvenile court adjudications do not “impose any civil disabilities sanctions ordinarily resulting from a conviction.” tit.
 33, § 5202(a).

-Firearms rights are generally not lost upon conviction, though court may prohibit possession of firearms as a condition of probation.
+Firearms rights are generally not lost upon conviction, though the sentencing court may prohibit possession of firearms as a condition of probation.
 See State v.
 Kasper, 566 A.2d 982, 984 (Vt.
-1989).
-However, persons convicted of a felony under Vermont law remain subject to federal firearms disabilities, unless pardoned.
+1989); see also Jay Buckey, Note, Firearms for Felons?
+A Proposal to Prohibit Felons from Possessing Firearms in Vermont, 35 Vt.
+L. Rev. 957 (2011).
+However, persons convicted of a felony under Vermont law who have not been pardoned, or whose convictions have not been sealed or expunged, remain subject to federal firearms restrictions by virtue of the state’s failure to restore all three civil rights.

 C. Compilation of collateral consequences